UCB-Econ-148/sp23/syllabus.md

 1. For us to get a gauge of how well the class understands the material we're currently covering
 2. For you to get a gauge of how well you understand the material we're currently covering

-Quick Checks are hosted on Ed using its "Lessons" feature, and will also be linked on the course website under each lecture. **Quick Checks are graded on completion, not correctness.** It's not important to get these questions right on your first try – but it's important to try them.
+~~Quick Checks are hosted on Ed using its "Lessons" feature, and will also be linked on the course website under each lecture. **Quick Checks are graded on completion, not correctness.** It's not important to get these questions right on your first try – but it's important to try them.
 You will be given time in lecture to answer them.
-If you have to miss a lecture for whatever reason, just answer that lecture's Quick Check whenever you catch up on lecture.
+If you have to miss a lecture for whatever reason, just answer that lecture's Quick Check whenever you catch up on lecture.~~

-Additionally, in some lecture notebooks, we will post optional practice problems.
-These are not required, but we recommend that you complete them.
+~~Additionally, in some lecture notebooks, we will post optional practice problems.
+These are not required, but we recommend that you complete them.~~

+**Attendance in lecture is required.
+But you only need to attend 75% of all lectures to receive full attendance credit.**

-### Lab
+### Discussion Section

-There is also one lab section a week, that follows immediately after the Friday lecture.
-In lab, we'll spend the first ~15 minutes going over some demos that are relevant to that week's material.
-While there may be a notebook accompanying this demo (that we will post on the course website), **there is no lab assignment**.
-You'll spend the remaining ~35 minutes working on that week's homework with the help of your peers and course staff.
-The hope is that by participating in lab, you will be able to finish your homework quicker.
+There is also one discussion section a week.
+In discussion section, we'll spend the first ~20 minutes reviewing the materials are relevant to the past week's lectures.
+Then, we'll spend the remaining ~30 minutes working on that week's lab with the help of your peers and course staff.
+The hope is that by participating in the discussion section, you will be able to get a good start on the labs and projects.

-**Lab attendance is a part of your grade.**

-### Homeworks
+**Attendance in discussion section is required.
+But you only need to attend 75% of all sections to receive full attendance credit.**

+### Homework (Lab and Project)

 You learn data science by **doing** data science, not by listening or reading about it.
 As such, homework assignments will be your primary source of learning in this class.